 3 satisfying slices of ignorance from EM Agency.

 Please note: some spelling grammar mistakes have been corrected in the quoted text.
 For the purposes of clarity, we've presented the emails and analyses on separate tabs.
 The full conversation is logged beneath these tabs.

 Just putting this out there from an agents perspective, you do make things convoluted and from all the information you gave me initially I've done my best to work out what is actually your band but Shazam tells me some of it is another band entirely.

 There is a historic, traceable reason behind everything we do.
-Please check this blog or e-mail us if you have any more specific/constructive questions.
+Please check this journal or e-mail us if you have any more specific/constructive questions.

 It just puts me off - all the discounts and pre-quotes,

 Does he not know how to negotiate?
 Or is he simply repellent to the idea of actually doing his job as an agent?
 We've found most of our agents agree it's best practice in terms of managing client expectations to quote high and then negotiate downwards on the basis of what the client is bringing to the negotiation table (rather than the other way round).
 Sound familiar?
 In theory, the pre-quotes he's referring to (or "Quick Quotes") and the live calendar - just those 2 things - are actually sufficient for quoting us without having to even consult us, e.g., if the enquiry comes in on an evening/weekend when we're out performing and not able to field enquiries.

 I'm not comfortable putting my name to them just yet.
 So am not going to put them on our website at this time.

 Compare this to the fact that he was added to the Event Diary on 11 September 2015 at 09:35:18 BST.
 No response was received from this email, indicating that he had registered the production.